Dacia Bigster Review 2025: Price, specs & boot space

 Dacia cabins used to be more about function than form, but the Duster proved the company can marry both very well, and that continues with the Bigster.
 The cabin design is awfully similar to the Duster's but that's no bad thing at all.

-It won't be the last word in plushness, but the cabin looks good, is logically laid out and - thankfully - still features physical buttons for the climate control.
-We also like that the Extreme model has been trimmed in a way that makes it easy to clean, which will be handy whether you're going to be climbing aboard in muddy walking boots or loading in a child who likes nothing more than grinding a half-eaten custard cream into vehicle upholstery.
+We also like that the Extreme model has been trimmed in a way that makes it easy to clean, which will be handy whether you're going to be climbing aboard in muddy walking boots or loading in a child who likes nothing more than grinding a half-eaten Custard Cream into vehicle upholstery.

-A 10-inch digital instrument cluster is a welcome sight considering the low price, although you don't get that in the base Expression trim.
-Meanwhile, Dacia's innovative YouClip system has myriad uses and a whole host of available accessories including a tablet mount and additional cupholders.
+A 10-inch digital instrument cluster is a welcome sight considering the low price, although it's smaller at only 7 inches in the base Expression trim.
+Meanwhile, Dacia's innovative YouClip system, which dots various attachment points around the car, has myriad uses and a whole host of available accessories including a phone holder, tablet mount and additional cupholders.

 Infotainment: Touchscreen, USB, nav and stereo in the Dacia Bigster